davepinch/pinchy.cc/content/topics/people/c/chuck-norris/chuck-norris.md

   - American
   - actor
   - human being
-  - "Who are the most powerful people in the world?"
+  - dead at the moment
 ---